Software Engineering for Self-Adaptive Robotics: A Research Agenda: Background

-We list below the characteristics of self-adaptive robots that raise challenges discussed here.\\ \begin{inparaenum}[$\bullet$] \item \textbf{Embodiment:} Individual robots are embodied agents that have to interact with their environment.
-The shape of their body may vary and potentially even change during the operation, requiring the software to adapt accordingly.
-Overall, a robot needs to be aware of its physical shape and capabilities to operate safely and according to its requirements~\cite{esterle2016cyber}. \\ \item \textbf{Physical Interaction:} All robots have a physical interaction with their environment, so there are inherent dynamics with which the robot has to deal.
+Below, we list the characteristics of self-adaptive robots that raise challenges discussed in this roadmap.\\ \begin{inparaenum}[$\bullet$] \item \textbf{Embodiment:} Individual robots are embodied agents that have to interact with their environment.
+The shape of their body may vary, potentially even during the operation, requiring the software to adapt accordingly.
+Overall, a robot needs to be aware of its physical shape and capabilities to operate safely and in accordance with its requirements~\cite{esterle2016cyber}. \\ \item \textbf{Physical Interaction:} All robots have a physical interaction with their environment, so there are inherent dynamics with which the robot has to deal.
 This may include interaction with other robots or even with humans.
-Any of these interactions, whether active or passive, may bring about uncertainty and unexpected situations that the robot must be able to handle~\cite{Barnes2019uncertainty}.
-In addition, accurate system simulations are required to predict and adapt to such dynamic interactions effectively. \\ \item \textbf{Localised:} Within the physical environment, the robots need not only to be aware of their own extent but also have an understanding of how and where they are located in the environment.
-This might either be an absolute, global position, or a relative position.
-This is specifically complex in self-adaptive robotics compared to pure self-adaptive software systems. \\ \item \textbf{Heterogeneity:} Robots might encounter other robots or systems, different in physical shape, capabilities, resources, goals, or behaviour.
-This heterogeneity can bring about benefits or additional complexities in identifying potential collaboration or competition among the other robots. \\ \item \textbf{Distributivity:} While multiple robots might be operated by a single operator, they are usually distributed in the environment.
-This might require autonomous behaviour and self-adaptation in the absence of a centralised controller or view of the systems as a whole. \\ \item \textbf{Modularity:} Modular robots are composed of multiple smaller units, allowing for flexible reconfiguration and adaptation to new tasks or environments.
+Any of these interactions, whether active or passive, may introduce uncertainty and unexpected situations that the robot must handle~\cite{Barnes2019uncertainty}.
+In addition, accurate system simulations are required to effectively predict and adapt to such dynamic interactions. \\ \item \textbf{Localised:} Within the physical environment, the robots need not only to be aware of their own extent but also have an understanding of how and where they are located in the environment.
+This might be either an absolute, global position or a relative position.
+This is specifically complex in self-adaptive robotics compared to pure self-adaptive software systems~\cite{Maurelli2022localisation}. \\ \item \textbf{Heterogeneity:} Robots might encounter other robots or systems, different in physical shape, capabilities, resources, goals, or behaviour.
+This heterogeneity can bring about benefits or additional complexities in identifying potential collaboration or competition among the other robots~\cite{Esterle2022heterogeneity}. \\ \item \textbf{Distributed Nature:} While a single operator might operate multiple robots, they are usually distributed in the environment.
+This might require autonomous behaviour and self-adaptation in the absence of a centralised controller or view of the systems as a whole~\cite{Xing2023DistRobot, Rizk2019heteroRobots}. \\ \item \textbf{Modularity:} Modular robots are composed of multiple smaller units, allowing for flexible reconfiguration and adaptation to new tasks or environments.
 This modularity can enhance the robots' capabilities and facilitate collaboration among them.
 However, this also introduces additional complexity in terms of coordination, communication, and control~\cite{Yim2002modularRobots}. \end{inparaenum}

 In our roadmap, as we discuss challenges and opportunities, we refer to the points above.